surniaulula/wpsso-wp-sitemaps/README.md

 <h2>Description</h2>

 <blockquote class="top">
-This add-on is currently in development.
+This add-on and its documentation are currently in development.
 </blockquote>

 <!-- about -->